 2. Weruva B.F.F.
 Picky Pooch Wet Food Variety Pack

-- All natural, gluten and carrageenan free: Reduces risk of sensitivities for sensitive stomachs
+- Gluten and carrageenan free for sensitive stomachs

 - No artificial additives